 The past few decades have seen artists and critics placing value on ‘ideas’ over and above aesthetic appeal in art.
 Favouring concept rather than appearance.
 This over conceptualisation reinforces the elitism and stereotypical snobbery of the art world.
 Depriving the artist and the public alike by making art seem unreachable.

 Through creating artworks that are both decadent and attainable.
 Runway Gallery and the Beautalists have a unique contemporary perspective of art.
 Through merging art with fashion they invite the viewer to see art both as beautiful and for everyone to enjoy.
 Their aim is to roll out exhibitions, events and art that the public can relish and engage with.

 Runway Gallery is where you can witness the birth of a new art movement and the exquisite talent of the artists of Beautalism.

 Beauty is of course subjective.
 Yet it is a concept that we all experience, and we all know it to be deeply connected to art.

 When reflecting on aesthetics, philosopher Immanuel Kant famously connects beauty to the human imagination, nature and also to ‘the sublime’.
-Kant explains that the sublime is a sensation only accessible in the mind, and is induced by encountering things we find overwhelmingly beautiful and powerful.
+Kant explains that the sublime is a sensation only accessible in the mind.
+Which is induced by encountering things we find overwhelmingly beautiful and powerful.
 It can also be related to feelings of awe, and Kant argues that we experience the sublime through looking at nature and art.

 This sense of awe is what Runway Gallery and Beautalists aspire to.
 They value art that we can stare at, get lost in and visually devour.